By Daisy Luther

-Our world of convenience has caused most Americans to lose touch with the work involved in food.
+How many of you know the work it actually takes to make a homemade chicken sandwich?
+Our world of convenience has caused most Americans to lose touch with the work involved in producing food.
 Self-reliance takes a lot more than throwing some seeds on a patch of dirt and then magically being fed for a year.
 Grabbing a “quick” sandwich or bowl of cereal belies what it actually takes to procure those ingredients.

 We take a lot for granted.
 We don’t think about life without things like specialized supply purveyors, large-scale agriculture, cheap labor, machines for manufacturing, and the transportation system.
 Very few people can imagine life without the accessibility provided to us by grocery stores and processed food.
 Even in the circles of those who stick closely to a non-processed diet, few go all the way.